aarunku5/VAIDA-EACL-2023/README.md

 ### Supplementary material

-The following supplemental information is present in the appendix of the main paper (see link: PUT ARXIV HERE):
+The following supplemental information is present in the appendix of the main paper (see link: https://arxiv.org/abs/2302.04434):

 - Infrastructure Used
 - Run-time Estimations